 UNDEF finances a new project for a centre of excellence to mainstream Libyan women in politics and develop a nationwide civic education strategy.
 The centre will train women in democratic processes and institutions, gender, leadership and interpersonal skills.
-Once the project completes its pilot phase, it will present the Libyan government with a plan to introduce the training across the country as a whole.

 Former slaves and their descendants -- in particular women -- remain victims of severe discrimination in Mauritania.
 Hampered by illiteracy and poverty, they are excluded from political processes, unaware of their human rights, and subject to electoral manipulation.
-UNDEF funds a project to advance their political participation, strengthen their decision-making skills and build political dialogue.
-In November 2012, the project held training sessions in the province of Medbougou on organizational and leadership skills, social mobilization and advocacy.

 Community radio plays a key role in upholding the rights of all groups as established in Ghana's 1992 Constitution.
 UNDEF funds an initiative to ensure that marginalized groups in rural Ghana have the radio frequencies they need to fully exercise their

 constitutional right to communicate, and to make radio more participatory.
 The project, implemented by the Ghana Community Radio Network, includes a wide range of listening circles such as this one.